johnwmillr/LyricsGenius/docs/src/how_it_works.rst

 How It Works
 #############
 LyricsGenius makes two kinds of calls to the Genius API.
-The first one is the API that requires an access token, and the otehr one to the public API.
+The first one is the API that requires an access token, and the other one to the public API.

 The API
 **********